 There is a method of NFP that suits the needs of your family.
 NFP has been scientifically proven to be effective in both preventing pregnancy when desired and achieving pregnancy.
 You will find a link at the end of your quiz to help you find out more information and register for a class to learn more about NFP and how to practice it in your marriage.
 To find a doctor who can help you, visit Priests for Life to find an excellent resource available here.
 If you get a result from the quiz that you don’t think is the best fit for your needs, you can find out more about all forms of Natural Family Planning through this link .

-Take our quiz to discover the best method to use to help you adhere to the teachings of the Catholic Church!
+Click on the “Let’s Start” button to take our quiz and discover the best method to use to help you adhere to the teachings of the Catholic Church!

 *Note – This quiz is for married couples or engaged couples looking to decided what type of family planning they will use in their marriage.
 It is a teaching of the Catholic Church that the only acceptable form of “birth control” for those who are not yet married is abstinence.